 A similar project called 7 UP was carried out in England.
 However Good Morning Israel is different.
 The English examined the individual.
 Can one study?
 What will become of a 7-year old boy who was born in a certain environment?
 They examined each individual.
 The intention of Good Morning Israel – After 20 Years was to examine the 30-year olds as an age cohort representing a generation, representing Israeli society, Israeli youths.

-Director: Dr. Amir Har-Gil
+Director: Prof. Amir Har-Gil

 Production: Yahli Gat, Musa Productions

 “Beyond the curiosity the story provokes, there is in this television “time capsule” something that teaches us about the children as well as about ourselves: what did we think, want, dream about 20-30 years ago?
 Did any of our expectations withstand the test of time?… Some places to which life leads us provide nice surprises.”
 (Nir Kipnis, Globes)

 “20 years ago Amir Har-Gil prepared an unusual film “Good Morning Israel” in which he documented the lives of 5 boys from different sectors (Arab, Ultra-orthodox Jew, Kibbutz member, one from North Tel-Aviv, one from a development town) wishing to examine what is it that unites them, what creates distances.
 After ten years he returned to examine where his protagonists are; ten more years later, when the youths were in their late thirties time has come for the third station on the journey.”
 (Noah Rom, Pnai Plus)